 A Strong Defense Against DUI Charges In Macon, Georgia

-Last updated on January 16, 2026
+Last updated on August 12, 2026

 If the authorities accuse you of driving under the influence (DUI), that single charge could lead to jail, a license suspension and a criminal record that follows you for years.
 The right legal representation can give you a chance to reduce or even avoid these challenges altogether.

 My name is Keith Fitzgerald.
-Whether you are dealing with your first DUI charge or have prior convictions, at Fitzgerald Law, my goal is guiding you through the legal process with compassion and clarity.
+Whether you are facing your first DUI charge or have prior convictions, at Fitzgerald Law, my goal is guiding you through the legal process with compassion and clarity.
 I will help you fully understand your options and the defenses available to you and advocate for you at every step of your case.

 Understanding The Legal Limit

-In Georgia, the legal limit for blood alcohol concentration (BAC) for most drivers is .08%.
+In Georgia, the legal limit for blood alcohol content (BAC) for most drivers is .08%.
 This means that driving with a BAC of .08% or higher can result in a DUI charge.
 This standard applies to drivers who are age 21 and older operating personal vehicles.

 However, stricter limits apply to certain categories of drivers.
 For commercial drivers, such as those operating buses or large trucks, the legal BAC limit is lower, at .04%.
 Additionally, for drivers under the age of 21, Georgia enforces a “zero tolerance” policy with a BAC limit of .02%.